 The Definition of Real-Time Marketing Over the Years

 Real-time marketing may seem like a brand new marketing phenomena, but that is only really the case in it’s current media-defined definition.

 The first burst of discussion for the term “real-time marketing” happened at the beginning of 2005.
 The Google Trends graph below can go as far back as 2004, but 2005 is when the term first comes up.

-The first thought that came to my mind to explain the initial big spike in conversations around real-time marketing was the emergence of social media marketing happening around this time.
-Social media marketing was the first major channel for brands to monitor and engage in real-time conversations after all.
+The first thought that came to my mind to explain the initial big spike in conversations around real-time marketing was the emergence of social media marketing.
+After all, social media was the first major channel for brands to monitor and engage in real-time conversations.

 But, when I add “social media marketing” (in red below) into Google Trends next to the term “real-time marketing” (still in blue), there isn’t much of a correlation.
-In fact, “real-time marketing” sprung up in marketing nomenclature before “social media marketing” was starting to be used heavily in 2006.
+In fact, “real-time marketing” sprung up in marketing nomenclature before “social media marketing” in 2006.